 Katha Sagar, Ocean of Stories: Hindu Wisdom for Every Age by Sarah Conover and Abhi Janamanchi (Skinner House Books, 2016)

 Love Beyond God: Meditations by Adam Lawrence Dyer (Skinner House Books, 2016)

 A Long Time Blooming: Meditations by Marta Valentín (Skinner House Books, 2014)

 Falling into the Sky: A Meditation Anthology edited by Abhi Janamanchi and Abhimanyu Janamanchi (Skinner House Books, 2013)

-Voices from the Margins edited by Jacqui James and Mark D. Morrison-Reed (Skinner House Books, 2012)
+Voices from the Margins: An Anthology of Meditations edited by Jacqui James and Mark D. Morrison-Reed (Skinner House Books, 2012)

 Darkening the Doorways: Black Trailblazers and Missed Opportunities in Unitarian Universalism by Mark D. Morrison-Reed (Skinner House Books, 2011)

 The Arc of the Universe Is Long: Unitarian Universalists, Anti-Racism, and the Journey from Calgary by Leslie Takahashi-Morris, James (Chip) Roush, and Leon Spencer (Skinner House Books, 2009)

 In Between: Memoir of an Integration Baby by Mark D. Morrison-Reed (Skinner House Books, 2008)

 Soulwork: Anti-Racist Theologies in Dialogue edited by Marjorie Bowens-Wheatley and Nancy Palmer Jones (Skinner House Books, 2003)